-WVVH-TV, Hamptons TV® is the largest FCC licensed TV station in Suffolk County New York, broadcasting on UHF Channel 50, Cablevision 78, Verizon FiOS Channel 14 and on Time Warner’s new Video On Demand Channel 1111 and YouTUBE broadcast TV partner.
+WVVH-TV, Hamptons TV® is the largest FCC licensed TV station in Suffolk County New York, broadcasting on UHF Channel 50, Optimum 78, Verizon FiOS Channel 14 and YouTUBE broadcast TV partner.
 Hamptons TV® is seen throughout New York Tri state Area and worldwide on our 24/7 webstream www.wvvh.tv WVVH-TV is the official TV station for the Hampton Classic Horse Show and Hamptons International Film Festival; the State designated Emergency Broadcast TV station for Amber Alerts and National Hurricane alert.

 WVVH-TV serve the needs of our communities every day, by providing relevant local news, emergency alerts, weather, public safety issues, educational Public Service Announcements and important government information.
 We also supply local service organizations with special coverage that is proven to substantially increase community awareness.
 We are the New York State Broadcast Association Winner for Best Children's Programming.
 Hamptons Television Marketing Opportunities: Hampton Classic Horse Show… Hamptons International Film Festival… NY Boat Show… Fine Arts Festival… NY International Auto Show…Hamptons Wedding Planner Special...Hamptons Vacation/Destination Planner...Kids Fun....The Green Show...Hamptons Home and Garden Show… Select Syndicated Travel, Sports, Business, News and Leisure programming